5GExchange/nsd-service-generator/README.md

 #### Usage
-Create a dict in the python script according to the VNFDs to be included in the NSD.
+Create a dict in the python script according to the VNFDs to be referenced in the NSD.
 Please note that the VNFDs have to already be onboarded in the MarketPlace.
-Please fill in the fields according to the information in each VNFD (i.e., domain, vnf_id and alias of the port):
+Please fill in the fields according to the information related to each VNFD (i.e., domain, vnf_id and identifier [alias] of the port):

 ```
 vnfds_conf = [ {'domain': 'UCL', 'id' : '4', 'port' : '99'},